blueOkiris/EmbeddedLinuxClass/hw04/README.md

 > Follow the directions at EBC_Exercise_12_I2C to read your TMP101 sensors using the kernel driver.
 Write a program (bash, python or c) that reads the sensor through the driver.

 This program is in `hw04/i2c_kernel/temp101.sh`

+## Control LED from Browswer

+From document:

+> Modify you Etch-a-Sketch to control the LED matrix from a web browser via Flask.
+Have four buttons on the web page that control up, down, left and right.

+The new version is in `hw04/etch-a-sketch/etch-a-sketch.py`